gate-computer/gate/Security.md

   - Runtime code, and program code, data and stack are mapped at randomized addresses.

+  - The process is killed automatically if its parent dies.

+  - The process cannot gain privileges or capabilities via execve (e.g. if the executor or loader binary is misconfigured as setuid root).

+  - Out-of-memory score adjustment is set to maximum.

-### 4. Containerization
+### 4. Containment

 The user program processes run in a container.
 The container also includes an init process which spawns and kills the programs.
 The container has dedicated cgroup, IPC, network, mount, pid, user and UTS namespaces.

-The user namespace contains only two unprivileged user ids, one of which is used to run the processes.
+The user namespace contains only two unprivileged user ids (there is no root user), one of which is used to run the processes.

 The mount namespace contains only a constrained read-only tmpfs as its root.

 The UTS namespace has empty host and domain names.

-Processes running in the container are configured in these ways:

-  - A process is killed automatically if its parent dies.

-  - The processes cannot gain privileges or capabilities via execve (e.g. if the executor or loader binary is misconfigured as setuid root).

-  - Out-of-memory score adjustment is set to maximum.